Welfare-Maximizing Pooled Testing: Introduction

-\paragraph{Our results.} Despite these practical considerations that favor non-overlapping testing regimes, our first research question is whether they may be vastly outperformed by overlapping regimes.
-After all, if that is the case then perhaps supporting overlaps is worth the logistical overhead.
-However, we show that the worst-case ratio between the welfare of the best overlapping testing regime and the best non-overlapping regime is at most 4, and that in special cases it is even smaller.
-While a factor of 4 is admittedly non-negligible, the worst example we know of gives a ratio of 7/6.
-Qualitatively, we interpret these results as suggesting that it is justifiable to focus on non-overlapping testing regimes.
-Preliminary experimental evidence also suggests that the gain from overlaps is small in practice.
+Our first research question is whether non-overlapping tests may be vastly outperformed by overlapping regimes.
+After all, if that is the case then supporting overlaps may be worth the logistical overhead.
+During a pandemic, testing regimes have to be robust to a vast multitude of infection states and heterogeneity between individuals.
+Thus, our focus is on the analysis of worst-case scenarios, i.e.~we establish welfare guarantees that hold for any configuration of health probabilities and individual utilities.
+In this vein, we show that the worst-case ratio between the welfare of the best overlapping testing regime and the best non-overlapping regime is at most 4, and in special cases even smaller.
+While a factor of 4 is admittedly significant, the worst example we know of gives a ratio of 7/6.
+Qualitatively, we interpret these results as a justification to focus on non-overlapping testing regimes.
+This is confirmed by our empirical results, which indicate only small gains from overlaps in practice.

-Turning to the algorithmic challenge, even without overlaps, the problem of computing the optimal regime is NP-hard.
-But we design a greedy polynomial-time algorithm that (roughly speaking) provides a 5-approximation to the optimal non-overlapping testing regime in the worst case.
-We then compare the performance of our polynomial-time algorithm with optimal non-overlapping testing empirically.
-In our experiments, we choose a population size, pool size constraints and testing budgets that broadly reflect realities in our ongoing collaboration.
-In order to compute (approximately) optimal non-overlapping testing regimes, we model the problem as a mixed-integer linear program (MILP).
-Our results indicate that the greedy algorithm computes testing regimes with close to optimal welfare in our setting when testing budgets are constrained.
-As the greedy algorithm strongly out-performs the MILP in terms of computational requirements, and testing regimes must be computed daily by our partner institute, we use the former in our implementation.